shhskibksib/isf-dp-cs.github.io/content/Java/Exercises/04_melodify/_index.md

 💻 Write a new method `sortPopularity` that sorts `allSongs` by popularity score in descending order (most popular first).
 This method has access to `allSongs` so it does not need any parameters or to return anything.

-### ⤵️ Sort by Tempo
+### ⤵️ Sort by Valence
 > Note: Use Selection Sort for this method

+Valence is a measure of how "happy" a song sounds.

-💻 Write a new method `sortTempo` that sorts `allSongs` by the tempo of the songs in ascending order (slowest first).
+💻 Write a new method `sortValence` that sorts `allSongs` by the valence of the songs in ascending order (lowest values first).
 It should take one parameter, a string, the title of the song.
 It should print out all the details of the song, or print an appropriate error message.